sparshpnd23/cloud-task-2/README.md

   ![](/images/tf1.png)

 Finally, you'll see your home page open up.
+I had put in just a Hii message & an image.
+You can write your own code as desired.

 ![](/images/Untitled1.png)